somusset/SolarJetHunter_catalogue/README.md

 A paper describing how the project was run and the catalogue was constructed is available here.

 To use the notebooks presented here, please download the catalogue(s) in the `\export` directory.
+It can be downloaded from (here)[https://conservancy.umn.edu/handle/11299/257209]

 ### Versions of the catalogue